azepeda2/DataVisualizationProject/README.md

 The Map Module creates a visual representation of state total values in the form of a choropleth map.
 Our method for determining state values calculates the total value for each state, gets the state average, and fills in the state with a certain color depth depending on the value.
 For example, the states with the lower average value are represented with a lighter color while the states with higher average value are represented with darker color.
 There is a legend underneath the map that signifies which color represents very low, low, medium, high, and very high.
 If you hover over a particular state, the Map Module will present you with the state name, state total, andf state average for the chosen value.
 You can choose between tuition, revenue, average university grants, average state grants, average federal grants, or average loans taken.
 Each individual university is represented on the map by a point, which can also be hovered over and presents information on that particular univerisity.
 This information includes the univerisity's tuition, revenue, average university grants, average state grants, average federal grants, average loans taken, total students enrolled, total degrees awarded, and total employees.

 When using the bar chart, you can choose to sort or unsort the data.
 You can also select which value is being displayed ranging from the university's tuition, revenue, average university grants, average state grants, average federal grants, average loans taken, total students enrolled, total degrees awarded, and total employees.
 The y-axis represents the value being compared, while the x-axis contains each universities' bar along with its name.
 You can choose to highlight the public schools, private schools, or keep them the same color.

+Developer Documentation

+If you are a developer and/or would to see the source code for yourself, feel free to fork a copy of the project at: https://github.com/azepeda2/DataVisualizationProject You can also dowload a zip version of the project at: https://github.com/azepeda2/DataVisualizationProject/zipball/master or a tar.gz version at: https://github.com/azepeda2/DataVisualizationProject/tarball/master .

+The languages used to develop this project include HTML5, JavaScript, and D3 (a JavaScript library).
+Netbeans is my preferred IDE to work in HTML5, JavaScript, and D3, but you can choose which to use.

+If you are looking to see how these visualizations are implemented, you find a javascript for each visualization in the javascripts/ directory of the project.
+These include: piechart.js, scatterplot.js, map.js, and barchart.js.
+These implementations include the use of D3 and JavaScript.
+The main file which integrates all of the visualizations is located in the USCIS.html file in the root directory.
+Here you will find functions that create each visualization as well as the forms that allow the user to change visualization.
+If you want to add more visualizations, this is where you would incorporate your code.
+This is written in HTML5 and JavaScript.